 Calculation

-Sets the method of calculation.
-When invoked by the menu command or via the icon, the Method Setup - Calculation dialog will open.
-When utilizing a multi-detector chromatogram, the tab will be common to all signals.
+When invoked by the menu command or via the icon, the Method Setup dialog on the Calculation tab will open.
+When utilizing a multi-detector chromatogram, the tab is common for all signals.

 Method Setup - Calculation